Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 (Visit http://www.centeronelderabuse.org/elder_financial_abuse_webinar.asp for materials, the recording and additional resources)

-Medical Markers of Elder Abuse: from the August 2011 webinar, hosted by the Center of Excellence and presented by Laura Mosqueda, M.D. (click here for the recording of the webinar session or here for the PowerPoint slides in PDF form)
+Medical Markers of Elder Abuse: from the August 2011 webinar, hosted by the Center of Excellence and presented by Laura Mosqueda, M.D. (click here for the PowerPoint slides in PDF form)

 Course Materials by Others »